Components of the Gross Domestic Product

 The Gross Domestic Product

-is the output of the U.S. economy, measured by purchase price, and categorized by purchaser:
+is the output of the U.S. economy: the value of all goods and services produced in a year, measured by purchase price, and categorized by purchaser.

 (Click on the green glossary links above for details.)